mike-zorn/purple-hue/README.md

 user_id = "user-id"
 ```

+Instead of providing a `sensor_id`, you can also set a `sensor_ip` if you are able to access the http api of a given sensor.

 ### Systemd
 This repository has a systemd unit and timer that can be used to run this as a systemd service every minute.